jaredhanson/passport-webauthn/README.md

 The `verify` function is responsible for determining the user to which the account at the OP belongs.
 Once it has made a determination, it invokes `cb` with the user record and a public key.
-The public key is used to cryptographically verify the WebAuthn assertion and authentication the user.
+The public key is used to cryptographically verify the WebAuthn assertion, thus authenticating the user.

 This strategy also takes a `register` function as an argument, which is called when registering a new credential, and accepts `user`, `id` and `publicKey` as